murat-polat/tutor-contrib-frontpage/README.md

 This is a plugin for Tutor Open edX, an can be used for marketing and other educational purposes.
-It's easy to insstall and customize like WordPress.
-Because plugings based of Wagtail and CodeRed CMS.
+It's easy to install and customize like WordPress.
+Because plugins based of Wagtail and CodeRed CMS.
 Thanks a lot to the Vince Salvino :) https://github.com/coderedcorp/coderedcms

 ### Installation: